 - PSYC105 Introductory Psychology - Brain, Behaviour and Cognition

 - PSYC106 Introductory Psychology - Social, Personality and Development

 These introductory courses are also recommended for your first year.

-Plus at least 30 points of courses chosen from the following subjects:
+- 30 points of courses chosen from these options

-This specialisation will be of value to anyone wishing to continue on to areas such as language research, linguistics, psychology, language teaching, youth development, communication skills and training, language-related policy development, data analysis and data sciences, language and ageing, language revitalisation, or development of language technologies.
+This specialisation will be of value to anyone wishing to continue on to areas such as language research or teaching, youth development, communication skills training, or development of new language technologies.